Currently set to Index

 Can You Even Consider Yourself A Budding Engineer Until You’ve Finished These Books?

-Luckily, there are plenty of options worth your attention and each could furnish you with the furnace of ideas that you need to either secure a place on your engineering degree of choice or gain your ultimate qualifications.
+Luckily, there are plenty of options worth your attention, and each could furnish you with the furnace of ideas that you need to secure a place in your engineering degree of choice or gain your ultimate qualifications.
 However, as you likely know already, engineering is a topic that can quickly get out of hand, meaning that you don’t want to jump straight in with the heavy stuff and leave yourself overwhelmed.
-Instead, it’s important to build up to the best engineering tomes by starting with the basics, the most essential of which we’re going to discuss here.
+Instead, it’s important to build up to the best engineering tomes by starting with the basics, the most essential of which we will discuss here.

 # 1 – Structures – Or Why Things Don’t Fall Down by J.E.
 Gordon